-Over the past few months, at least 1,000 children have been diagnosed with a strange syndrome associated with COVID-19.
-Experts haven’t pinned down what this new condition is or why it’s affecting a small group of children.
-However, they’re on the lookout for more cases to try to understand why some kids are getting it and whether it’s related to the coronavirus.
+Over the past year, more than 2,000 children in the U.S. have been diagnosed with a strange syndrome associated with COVID-19.
+Experts are on the lookout for more cases to try to understand why some kids are getting it and how it’s related to the coronavirus.
 The illness appears similar to toxic shock syndrome and Kawasaki disease, a rare but serious childhood heart condition.
 However, it doesn’t perfectly line up with either.
 Experts previously called this new disease pediatric multisystem inflammatory syndrome (PMIS), but they now refer to it as multisystem inflammatory syndrome in children (MIS-C).
-And at least one prominent doctor suspects that it’s not a mysterious pediatric disease at all, but a normal effect of COVID-19 commonly seen in adult patients.
+At least one prominent doctor suspects that it’s not a mysterious pediatric disease at all, but a normal effect of COVID-19 commonly seen in adult patients.

 Kids with the illness often have a fever, rash, abdominal pain, or vomiting.
 The disease can be painful, feeling like “someone injected you with straight-up fire,” one teen who has recovered from it told the New York Times.
+And since the beginning of the pandemic, cases of MIS-C have gotten more severe.
 If your child has these symptoms, call your pediatrician immediately — because early treatment is key.
 For the rest of us, luckily, this illness seems rare.
 Not many kids are getting sick with it, just like few get severely ill with COVID-19.
-But new studies suggest it’s more common than experts originally suspected.
+But studies suggest it’s more common than experts originally suspected.
 Here’s what you need to know.

 What Does Kawasaki Disease Look Like?